MENTAL HEALTH: MIND BODY MATTERS

-Students learn how mind and body work together and how to reduce stress.
+Students learn how the mind and body work together and how to reduce stress.

-At the end of 2021, the U.S. Surgeon General emphasized the pandemic’s devastating effects on adolescent girls.
-Depression and anxiety doubled, and emergency room visits for mental health issues increased.
+The U.S. Surgeon General found that the emergency room visits for mental health issues increased.
 ER visits for suicide attempts rose 51% for adolescent girls in early 2021 compared to 2019, while rates increased by 4% for boys.

 Middle school students reported eating healthier and exercising more than before the pandemic.